xinwucwp/faultSeg/README.md

-# FaultSeg: using synthetic datasets to train an end-to-end convolutional neural network for 3D fault segmentation
+# FaultSeg3D: using synthetic datasets to train an end-to-end convolutional neural network for 3D seismic fault segmentation

 **This is a [Keras](https://keras.io/) version of FaultSeg implemented by [Xinming Wu](http://www.jsg.utexas.edu/wu/) for 3D fault segmentation**